1:00 DEFINITIONS AND INTERPRETATIONS

 - Any voting member may demand a poll of any question before the meeting, in which case the Chair shall take a poll as he shall determine it.

 5:05 Quorum.
-Thirty (30) voting members of the Association shall constitute a quorum for all Annual and special general meetings.
+Thirty (30) Regular members of the Association present in person at a meeting shall constitute a quorum for all Annual and special general meetings.

 5:06 Attendance at Meetings by Non-Members and Other Representatives.
 Non-members may attend any meeting of members of the Association and take part in the deliberations and discussions thereat but shall not be entitled to vote.

 a) There will be no voting by proxy at meetings of members.